Hyperuniform random measures, transport and rigidity: Stealthy processes and maximal rigidity

 Stealthy random measures exhibit a very strong form of rigidity, called maximal rigidity, where the restriction of $ \M$ on a subset $ B\subset \mathbb{R}^{ d}$ can be completely inferred from values of $ \M$ outside $ B$ \cite{GL18}, it is also a consequence of Theorem \ref{thm:rigid-simple-nsc}.

 \begin{definition} Say that a \wsrm~$ ~\M$ is {\it maximally rigid} on $ B\subset \mathbb{R}^{ d}$ if $ \M1_{ B}\in \sigma (\M1_{ B}^{ c})$. \end{definition}

-Stealthy measures are actually even more rigid than that, in that the set $ B$ can be non-compact.
+When $ B$ is bounded, maximal rigidity could be denoted by $ \infty $-rigidity in the sense that it corresponds to $ k$-rigidity for all $ k\in \mathbb{N}.$ Stealthy measures are actually even more rigid than that, in that the set $ B$ can be non-compact.
 Call strictly convex cone a closed cone $ C\subset \mathbb{R}^{ d}$ which does not contain both $ x$ and $ -x$ for some $ x\neq 0$, or equivalently such that for some $ x_{0}\in C$,

-\begin{proposition} A stealthy \wsrm~is maximally rigid on any strictly convex cone $ C$, i.e. $ \M1_{C}\in \sigma (\M1_{C^{c}}).$ \end{proposition} This result is proved in the forthcoming paper \cite{rigid-companion}, where it is also shown that maximal rigidity on a bounded set persists when the stealthiness hypothesis is relaxed to that of a deep zero.
+\begin{proposition} A stealthy \wsrm~is maximally rigid on any strictly convex cone $ C$. \end{proposition} This result is proved in \cite{rigid-companion}, where it is also shown that maximal rigidity on a bounded set persists when the stealthiness hypothesis is relaxed to that of a deep zero (i.e. where all derivatives vanish).
 It is argued there that maximal rigidity comes from an instance of the uncertainty principle in harmonic analysis called {\it annihilating pairs}, or {\it uniqueness pairs}, putting in relation a set $ B$ with a set $ \hat B\subset \mathbb{R}^{ d}$ such that if a test function $ f$ is supported by $ B$ and $ \hat f$ is supported by $ \hat B$, then $ f\equiv 0.$

 Stealthy processes have other striking features that distinguish them from the common point processes, even the perturbed lattices.
 The bounded holes property \cite{ZST}, giving somehow an a.s. lower bound on the density, was proved in \cite[Theorem 1.1]{GL18}.
-They also give an upper bound on the density with their Theorem 1.3.
+Formally it means that there is $ R>0$ such that a.s. in every ball with radius $ R$ there is at least one particle. \cite[Theorem 1.3]{GL18} also give an upper bound on the density.
 Let us give a simple statement and proof. \begin{proposition} Let $ \M$ a stealthy non-negative \wsrm.
-Then there exist finite $ A ,R,\eta >0 $ such that a.s., for every $ x\in \mathbb{R}^{d}$, $ \M(B(x,1))\leqslant A$ and $ \M(B(x,R))\geqslant \eta .$ \end{proposition}In the case where $ \M$ is a point process, $ \M(B(x,R))\in \mathbb{N} $, hence the second statement gives the bounded holes property: there is no ball with radius $ R$ without point. \begin{proof}Assume without loss of generality unit intensity.
-The stealthiness yields $ \varepsilon >0$ such that, with \eqref{eq:structure-def}, for $ \varphi $ a non-negative Schwarz function supported by $ B_{ \varepsilon }$, $ \textrm{Var}\left(\M( \hat \varphi )\right)=0$.
+Then there exist finite $ A ,R,\eta >0 $ such that a.s., for every $ x\in \mathbb{R}^{d}$, $ \M(B(x,1))\leqslant A$ and $ \M(B(x,R))\geqslant \eta .$ \end{proposition}In the case where $ \M$ is a point process, $ \M(B(x,R))\in \mathbb{N} $, hence the second statement gives the {\it bounded holes property}: there is a.s. no ball with radius $ R$ without point. \begin{proof}Assume without loss of generality unit intensity.
+The stealthiness yields $ \varepsilon >0$ such that, with \eqref{eq:structure-def}, for $ \varphi $ a non-negative Schwartz function supported by $ B_{ \varepsilon }$, $ \textrm{Var}\left(\M( \hat \varphi )\right)=0$.
 Hence a.s.